gregnewkirk/gregnewkirkdotcom/index.md

 ---

 # About
+## Academia
 I am currently a graduate student (Ph.D) in the [Microbiology Department](http://microbiology.ucr.edu/) at the University of California, Riverside.
 Within the [Giraldo Lab](http://giraldolab.com/), my projects focus on researching microorganisms using nanotechnology.

 [My current CV is available here](https://docs.google.com/document/d/1GMQIeWOHNwR5acxJ16g87z2KY46fDu-M4VFr1dSr23k/edit?usp=sharing)

+## Outreach
+As a Board Member of [SmartRiverside](http://smartriverside.com) I am trying to develop Riverside as a research and technology development hub for STEM-related businesses to enrich our local community.

 ---